Binyeo: Origin

-Binyeo, according to historical records, are traced back to use during the Three Kingdoms Era, usually worn with a Goryeo ladies' hair style similar to chignons.
+Binyeo (originally 빈혀 where 鬢 is the first character), according to historical records, are traced back to use during the Three Kingdoms Era, usually worn with a Goryeo ladies' hair style similar to chignons.
 Details surrounding the use of the binyeo became more detailed since King Yeongjo of the Joseon Dynasty (Huidrom).
 It is said that King Yeongjo may have forced women to put on binyeo.
-During the Silla dynasty it is noted that a ban was created in order to pursue frugality amongst the people (Yi, 2006, p.
+During the Silla dynasty, it is noted that a ban was created in order to pursue frugality amongst the people (Yi, 2006, p.
 202).
 The binyeo was used as a replacement for the gachae also known as a wig, that many married women would put around their hair to show status and standing in society.
 Due to the extent and weight of some of these pieces, women would suffer injuries to their necks.
 In order to prevent further social problems from arising due to the excessive costs of the items and to prevent further injuries, the gachae was replaced with the binyeo.

 The main purpose of the binyeo is to affix women's hair as well as serve as an ornament to accessories.
 Binyeo come in two types: one is used to pin the woman's hair into place, and the other is used to place hwagwan and jokduri types of flower cornets in place (National Folk Museum of Korea).
 Those that were used to just pin women's hair were known by different names, all of which were dependent on the type of materials they were made of as well as the shape of the pin (known as Jamdu; National Folk Museum of Korea).
 There were also binyeo that served different uses, such as formal purposes, daily wear, seasonal as well as ones worn based on age.